Solo-FL/SOLO-motor-controllers-CPP-library/README.rst

 =======

 Open the Project:

 1. double click on SOLO-motor-controllers-CPP-library.sln to start Visual Studio 2022 as a Visual studio project

 Run an Example:

 1. In the Visual Studio go to the Solution Explorer Menu

 2. right click on the example you want to execute

 3. select "include In Project"

 4. press the run icon

 Note: in case you want to run a different file you need to remove the file from the project:

 1. In the Visual Studio go to the Solution Explorer Menu

-2. right click on the example you want to esclude
+2. right click on the example you want to exclude

 3. select "Exclude From Project"